vanssx3/Snipema/README.md

 # Snipema
-"Web Scrapers are so... unisex."
+"Web Scrapers are so... unisex." - PRNMB (creator of Free-Crack

 Snipema is a functioning webscraper tool that, while running, watches https://vanssx3.github.io/Snipema for when Mr. York's autograph is available for purchase.
 Currently, when the autograph is available, the program will only open the login page, but soon it will be able to automate the full process of purchasing the product.